catseye/Lexeduct/README.md

 written in Javascript, usable both on the console under [Node.js][], and in a web browser.

 It is currently a work in progress.
+The current released version is 0.1.
 The framework and usage and everything is subject to change without notice.
-The version number is nominally 0.1-PRE;
-there is not yet a released version.

 Being a framework, Lexeduct inevitably handles some use cases well, and other use cases poorly.
 See the "Limitations" section below for more details.